DarianRushworth/JarmkeFrontend/README.md

 # Jarmke Jewellery

-### Darian Rushworth
-I am a 24 year old, South African male, who now reseides in the Netherlands.
-I have been working in the hospitality industry for far to long and now have challenged myself to acquire new knowledge within the web development industry.
-After 2 months I am putting out my first portfolio.
-I love being around people and working as a team, BBQ's at my house... the African way.
-Any time I can get out and about I love being in nature and going for walks, I am also extremely pationiate about cooking and the creativity that goes into amazing meals.

 ### What is Jarmke
 Jarmke is a brand of jewellery made by Kristina Jarmke Matthews, this is a web shop that I am busy constructing to suit her wants.
 She would like a web shop to be able to sell her jewellery as she doesnt have a store front as of yet, but with the beauty of the web do you really need one?